timmcginley/41936/Assignments/README.md

 *Design and analyse different options by defining evaluate different design tactics to satisfy your design strategy in BIM.*

-Stage B starts by students 'pinning up' a specified set of drawings defined in their Design Management Schema based on informal feedback they develop design options which modelled, reported and sent to the client for feedback.

 ## C [Integrate](C/README.md)

 *Collaborate to integrate the building systems of different disciplines to satisfy technical and design requirements.*